semuconsulting/PyMandel/README.md

 python -m pip install --upgrade PyMandel
 ```

-If required, `PyMandel` can also be installed using virtualenv, e.g.
+If required, `PyMandel` can also be installed into a virtual environment, e.g.

 ```shell
 python -m pip install --user --upgrade virtualenv